Wills, Trusts & Probate

 Simplicity and Flexibility

-Benefits of a Comprehensive Charitable Trust Approach:
+Why a Comprehensive Charitable Trust Approach May Be Preferred:

-Long-Term Philanthropic Planning
+Long Term Philanthropic Planning

-Tax Advantages and Asset Protection
+Tax Benefits and Asset Protection Considerations

-Control Over Asset Distribution
+Greater Control Over Asset Distribution

 Practice Areas